PlaidWeb/publ-site/content/blog/20180507 the trouble with php.md

 are correct and tells me about new `.php` files that appeared since the last check, just to be sure.)

-So, long story short, one of the biggest problems with PHP isn't with the language itself, but with the way that PHP gets run; people (or bots) can find ways to upload arbitrary files with a .php extension and, if that upload is visible to the webserver (which it often will be), then a request to view that file will execute that file, regardless of its origin.
+So, long story short, one of the biggest problems with PHP isn't with the language itself, but with the way that PHP gets run; people (and their bots) can find ways to upload arbitrary files with a .php extension and, if that upload is visible to the webserver (which it often will be), then a request to view that file will execute that file, regardless of its origin.

-Or, in short: the sandbox that ensured that a file was meant to be executable was long gone.
+The sandbox no longer had any walls.

 ### Other PHP features of note